Website relaunch without ranking loss: The complete guide

 - Ensure team availability (developers, SEO, content)

-3. DNS Transition
+3. DNS migration

-- Set TTL to 300 seconds (5 minutes) beforehand
+- Set TTL to 300 seconds (5 minutes) beforehand.

 - Perform DNS change

-AFTER the Relaunch (4-8 weeks)
+AFTER the relaunch (4–8 weeks)

-1. Immediate Monitoring (Day 1-7)
+1. Immediate monitoring (days 1–7)

 - Check Google Search Console daily (crawl errors, indexing)

-- Spot-check 301 redirects
+- Test 301 redirects on a sample basis

 - Analyze server logs for 404 errors